PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeBodyGyro-correlation-X,Z:**

+   *Numeric* value that shows the mean of the correlation between axis X and Z on the Body gyroscopic readings measurement, in radians/s.

 * **TimeBodyGyro-correlation-Y,Z:**

+   *Numeric* value that shows the mean of the correlation between axis Y and Z on the Body gyroscopic readings measurement, in radians/s.

 * **TimeBodyGyro-std-X:**

+   *Numeric* value that specifies the mean of the Standard Deviation of the body gyroscope readings on the X axis, in m/s.

 * **TimeBodyGyroJerk-correlation-X,Z:**

+   *Numeric* value that shows the mean of the correlation between axis X and Z on the Body jerk gyroscopic readings measurement, in radians/s.

 * **TimeBodyGyroJerk-correlation-Y,Z:**

+   *Numeric* value that shows the mean of the correlation between axis Y and Z on the Body jerk gyroscopic readings measurement, in radians/s.

 * **TimeBodyGyroJerk-std-X:**

+   *Numeric* value that specifies the mean of the Standard Deviation of the body jerk gyroscope readings on the X axis, in m/s.

 * **TimeBodyGyroJerkMagnitude-arCoeff3:**

+   *Numeric* value that shows the mean of ar Corefficient 3 for the gyroscope reading.

 * **TimeBodyGyroJerkMagnitude-arCoeff4:**

+   *Numeric* value that shows the mean of ar Corefficient 4 for the gyroscope reading.

 * **TimeBodyGyroJerkMean-X:**

    *Numeric* value that specifies the mean of the total body jerk gyroscope readings for the X axis, in m/s.